The JEWS’ ANTI-GERMAN BOYCOTT to economically starve the German people began in March, 1933, BEFORE the Germans had enacted any anti-Jewish laws.

 It was still wrong for Hitler to round up a large percentage (not all went into the work camps) of Jews who were not directly involved with this destruction of Germany, but helps explain the mindset.

-Martin Luther also saw what the Jews were doing to Germany in his day, and wrote a book about what should be done.
+Martin Luther also saw what the Jews were doing to Germany in his day, and wrote a book about what he thought should be done.
 Germany carried out many of Luther’s proposals, some of which were worse than what Hitler did.

 Hitler did NOT have a Jewish extermination program.
 The camps were WORK CAMPS not extermination camps, which has now been proven beyond the shadow of doubt.